These are the most frequently asked questions about butterflies and moths – we’ve got your butterfly basics covered!

 The Atlas Moth is found throughout the jungles of Southeast Asia, and particularly in Indonesia, Sri Lanka and Malaysia.
 The Atlas Moth adult has a wingspan of 1 foot (30 cm).
 This moth is so large that it is often mistaken for a small bird when it is flying!
 The Atlas Moth’s cocoon looks like a piece of fruit hanging from a tree.
 The Atlas does all its eating as a larva; the adult moth has no mouth and cannot eat.

-This is often said to be the Pigmy Blue from the USA that is about 0.62 of an inch (1.5 cm) across the wings.
+This is often said to be the Pigmy Blue from the U.S. with a wingspan of about 0.62 of an inch (1.5 cm).

 The Nepticulid moth, which is 0.1 inch long.